What affects cost planning for moves in Bristol

 Distance has less impact than handling.
 A short journey can still be costly if access is poor and items require extra handling or dismantling.
 By contrast, a longer route with excellent loading access at both ends can run efficiently and use fewer hours.
 Similar time pressures can also appear in man and van services in Bishopston.
 Loading time usually outweighs driving time, which is why access notes make such a big difference to cost.

-What affects moving costs in Bristol
+What affects cost planning for moves in Bristol

 | Cost driver | What changes the time | Why it affects total cost |